lashex/flask-neo4j/README.rst

 A Flask extension that provides simple interaction with the Neo4j graph database.

-These capabilities are made possible by the fine library: `py2neo <http://book.py2neo.org>`_
+The underlying Neo4j capabilities are made possible by the fine `py2neo <http://book.py2neo.org>`_ library.

 Installation